 Conclusion

-Behavioral analysis is a powerful tool in ecotoxicology for assessing the impacts of chemicals on aquatic species.
+Behavioral analysis is a powerful tool in ecotoxicology for assessing the impacts of chemicals on aquatic, airborne or terrestrial species.
 It provides sensitive, ecologically relevant, and practical insights into the effects of pollutants, helping to inform risk assessments, regulatory decisions, and conservation efforts.
 By incorporating behavioral endpoints, researchers can gain a more comprehensive understanding of the complex ways in which chemicals affect aquatic ecosystems.